Chronicle User Guide

 - Consistent location naming improves cluster quality in map and graph.

-A strong storyline is a curated sequence, not a pile of loosely related memories.
+A strong memory chapter is a curated sequence, not a pile of loosely related memories.

-A good storyline usually has three parts: setup, turning point, and consequence.
+A good memory chapter usually has three parts: setup, turning point, and consequence.

-Even if some entries are private and others are shared, you can still keep a coherent storyline.
+Even if some entries are private and others are shared, you can still keep a coherent chapter.

 - Start with the anchor memory that defines the central event.